jaz303/supergrid/README.md

 The default options are `--scss --no-mq --padding --clearfix`.

+### Size declarations

+Size declarations define the required page sizes and are used to generate the necessary breakpoints and grid classes.
+They are specified as a space-separated list, in order of increasing width

+The first size declaration has the format `name:cssClassPrefix:columnCount`.
+Successive size declarations have the format `startWidth:name:cssClassPrefix:columnCount`.

+### Per-size options

+Per-size options are specified immediately after the corresponding size declaration and have the form `key:value` (e.g. `minWidth:1024`).
+Valid options are:

+  * `minWidth`: minimum width of content area, excluding gutter
+  * `maxWidth`: maximum width of content area, excluding gutter
+  * `gutter`: gutter width, defaults to same value as spacing
+  * `spacing`: inter-column spacing

 ### Example

 Generate three sizes with breakpoints at 480px and 760px.
 Small and medium sizes have 12 columns, large has 24.
 All sizes have 20px spacing between columns.
 Maximum width of large content area is 1100px.